A two-terminal solid-state Headlight Modulator

 BTW, I'm doing these tests on a no-name (Industrial Supply Company of New England "Made in Korea") automotive halogen replacement bulb.
 It is marked "H9004" and "HB1".
 It is a 65/45 W bulb, and I'm using the 45W filament so that the bulb is as cool as possible.

 I've been very careful not to touch the glass, just as the package warns, but I just noticed that there is now a fingerprint etched into the glass.
 I guess the people at the bulb factory aren't as careful as they would like us to be.
 I hope the envelope doesn't fail during my test.
-I wonder if there is a Korean equivalent of the FBI I could send the fingerprint to?

 Well, I put several hundred hours on the bulb before I needed the space for other things.
 There was no noticeable darkening of the envelope, and the fingerprints caused no problem